luketudge/introduction-to-programming/content/extras/glossary.md

 *Spreadsheet files*.
 A separator is used in some text file formats to separate the columns of a spreadsheet.
 For example, in the [csv](#csv) file format, a comma separates the columns.

 You may occasionally also encounter the term 'delimiter' used with essentially the same meaning as 'separator'.
 Technically, a delimiter character marks the limits of some entity (i.e. its beginning and its end).
 For example, the quote marks `''` mark the beginning and end of a [string](#string).
 But since delimiting an entity can in a certain sense also be thought of as separating it from its surroundings, the two terms are often effectively synonyms and the distinction is one that only matters to the sort of person whose mission in life is to make sure nobody is wrong on the internet.

+## server

+A server is a computer on the internet that provides information, such as web pages, to other computers.
+The other computers using this service, called [clients](#client), send a request to the server for a particular piece of information, and the server sends a response either delivering that information or explaining why it could not be delivered.

 ## sequence